Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Problem Formulation and Preliminaries

-where \(Q \geq 0\) and \(H \geq 0\) are given weighting parameters.
+where \(Q \geq 0\) and \(H \geq 0\) are given scalar weighting parameters.
 One can define the optimal value function

 While the existing works on stochastic LQ RL assume the diffusion coefficient to be a constant, control- and state-dependent diffusion terms appear in many applications.
-On the other hand, there is no running control reward in our problem which is a crucial assumption for our approach to work.
+On the other hand, the state is one-dimensional and running control reward is absent in our problem, which are crucial assumptions for our approach to work.
 This class of problems cover important applications such as the mean--variance portfolio selection \citep{zhou2000continuous,dai2023learning,huang2022achieving}.

-If the model parameters \( A \), \( B \), \( C \), \( D \), \( Q \), and \( H \) are all known, this problem can be solved explicitly as detailed in \citep[Chapter 6]{YZbook}.
+If the model parameters \( A \), \( B \), \( C_j \), \( D_j \), \( Q \), and \( H \) are all known with the assumption that $\Sj D_j D_j^\top$ is positive definite, this problem can be solved explicitly as detailed in \citep[Chapter 6]{YZbook}.
 Specifically, the optimal value function and optimal feedback control policy are respectively

-where $\Lambda=\frac{1}{D^2}(B^2 + 2BCD - 2AD^2)$.

-Throughout this paper (including the appendices) we use $c$ or its variants for generic constants (depending only on the model parameters \( A \), \( B \), \( C \), \( D \), \( Q \), \( H \), $x_0$ and $T$) whose values may change from line to line.
+where